The World Press Freedom Index

 What does it measure?

-The Index ranks 180 countries according to the level of freedom available to journalists.
-It is a snapshot of the media freedom situation based on an evaluation of pluralism, independence of the media, quality of legislative framework and safety of journalists in each country.
+The Index ranks 180 countries and regions according to the level of freedom available to journalists.
+It is a snapshot of the media freedom situation based on an evaluation of pluralism, independence of the media, quality of legislative framework and safety of journalists in each country and region.
 It does not rank public policies even if governments obviously have a major impact on their country’s ranking.
-Nor is it an indicator of the quality of journalism in each country.
+Nor is it an indicator of the quality of journalism in each country or region.

 The global indicator and regional indicators